 However, if the employer feels it’s imperative that the entire workforce is vaccinated, there may be an avenue to take disciplinary action in the event of a refusal.
+This is a question of reasonableness.
 For instance, if the employee is responsible for providing care to members of the public, then the employer could argue that vaccination is crucial in the interest of protecting the recipient of the care.

 That said, nothing is guaranteed, and each case will be judged on its merits.
 James Tamm, Director of Legal Services at Ellis Whittam, says employers should proceed with caution.
 He explains: “Taking disciplinary action against employees for refusing to have the vaccine would be fraught with risk and there are several factors to be taken into account.
 Firstly, is the request a reasonable one in the first place?
 That will depend on the nature of the employer’s business and the employee’s role.
 Secondly, an employer must also consider the employee’s reasons for refusing to take the vaccine.”

 At this early juncture, it’s important that employers consider all possible scenarios, including the various reasons that could be given for refusing to take the vaccine.

 James advises: “If there are genuine health, religious or philosophical concerns – and I don’t simply mean internet conspiracy theories that the vaccine is unsafe – then they should be taken into account by the employer and weighed against their reason for insisting the vaccine needs to be taken.